 This 2014 rodent study was of polycystic ovarian syndrome, which is the leading cause of human female infertility.

-The researchers could reliably induce this disease in mice while they were still fetuses, but it didn’t manifest until adulthood.
+The researchers could reliably induce this disease in mice while they were still fetuses, but effects didn’t manifest until adulthood!
 The inducement method exposed the developing female fetuses to androgens such that their testosterone concentration was significantly increased.

 http://www.pnas.org/content/112/2/596.full “Enhancement of a robust arcuate GABAergic input to gonadotropin-releasing hormone neurons in a model of polycystic ovarian syndrome”